News International phone hacking scandal: United States

 In the United States, where News Corporation is headquartered and operates multiple media outlets, the Federal Bureau of Investigation launched a probe on 14 July 2011, to determine whether News Corporation accessed voicemails of victims of the 9/11 attacks.
 On 15 July, US Attorney General Eric Holder announced an additional investigation by the Department of Justice, looking into whether the company had violated the Foreign Corrupt Practices Act.

 News Corporation owns a multitude of news outlets in the United States, including the New York Post, The Wall Street Journal, and the Fox News Channel.
 Several media critics, as ProtectOurElections.org lawyer Kevin Zeese, have called for investigations into whether they too engaged in phone hacking activities.
 In addition to any possible illegal activities in the US, News Corporation and/or its executives might also face civil and criminal liability under the Foreign Corrupt Practices Act.

 In 2005, US Senator Frank Lautenberg (D-NJ) wrote to Attorney General Alberto Gonzales after a small New Jersey marketing company called FLOOR graphics alleged that News America Marketing engaged in illegal computer espionage by breaking into password protected computer systems and obtaining confidential information.
 Further controversy was aroused by an unsigned editorial in the News Corporation-owned Wall Street Journal which lashed out against the company's critics, specifically mentioning the BBC, The Guardian, and the news website ProPublica.
 At the same time, the editorial praised former Journal publisher Les Hinton, who had just resigned in the wake of the phone hacking scandal.
 Many observers were frustrated by The Wall Street Journals comments.
 In tweets, Jay Rosen, professor of journalism at New York University, referred to the "deluded dishonest whining victimology delivered in the form of a Wall Street Journal editorial on the phone hacking crisis" and Sarah Ellison of Vanity Fair commented: "Tonite's WSJ Editorial is sad.
 I've always defended the Edit page, but now it's a PR arm."

 In popular culture

 The scandal was dramatised in the 2025 ITV series, The Hack.

+The 2015 independent thriller Chasing Robert Barker, directed by Daniel Florêncio, is set within the world of corrupted tabloid editors and remains the only British narrative feature film to directly address the phone-hacking scandal.